bbros-dev/dockcross/README.rst

 And then in the shell::

-  docker build -t my_cool_image .         # Builds the dockcross image. docker run my_cool_image > linux-armv7  # Creates a helper script named linux-armv7.
+  docker build -t my_cool_image .         # Builds the ocix image. docker run my_cool_image > linux-armv7  # Creates a helper script named linux-armv7.
   chmod +x linux-armv7                    # Gives the script execution permission.
   ./linux-armv7 bash                      # Runs the helper script with the argument "bash", which starts an interactive container using your extended image.